dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 type Config struct {
     isPierced Bool
     sideEffects SideEffectsConfig
     isPublicChannelOpen Bool    # May be list of approots acl &ACL
-    interpulse &Interpulse
-    entropy Entropy
+    interpulse &Covenant        # What version of Interpulse is this built for entropy Entropy
     covenant &Covenant
 }